PinewoodPip/epip/docs/index.md

 Epip Encounters is a UI and quality-of-life mod targeting [Epic Encounters 2](https://docs.google.com/document/d/1du5jE2dyDE4B4-Za0wolfe50ReeKXqkqdgG5FvAwKTo/edit#), though it may also be used with the vanilla Divinity: Original Sin 2 game or other overhaul mods.

+Epip introduces dozens of usability improvements to the vanilla UIs, as well as numerous new custom UIs to fulfill needs the vanilla ones cannot.
+See [the features section](#features) for details.

+Vast customization for Epip's features is available through an in-game settings menu - you may use as many or as few features as you deem necessary.

 ## Download

 !!! info "Language warning"